-In the Watchtower’s Insight Volume (now online) it is said that Topheth was a place outside of Jerusalem where the wicked kings performed child sacrifice accompanied with the clamor of music and tambourines to drown out the screams of the children.
+In the Watchtower’s Insight Volume it is said that Topheth was a place outside of Jerusalem where the wicked kings performed child sacrifice accompanied by the clamor of music and tambourines to drown out the screams of the children.
 Later Josiah made the place unfit for worship.
-It is thought that the place then become the infamous smoldering dump Jesus referred to as the perpetually burning fires of Gehenna.
+It is thought that the place then became the infamous smoldering dump Jesus referred to as the perpetually burning fires of Gehenna.

 At any rate, God uses Topheth to symbolize how he is going to prepare a sacrifice of the Assyrian, as if burning him alive.
 This harmonizes with what is found in Revelation, which states regarding the wild beast: “And the wild beast was caught, and along with it the false prophet that performed in front of it the signs with which he misled those who received the mark of the wild beast and those who render worship to its image.
 While still alive, they both were hurled into the fiery lake that burns with sulphur.”

 But return to verse 29, which describes God’s jubilant people entering “into the mountain of Jehovah.”